Lake Placid, New York: History

+The Opening Ceremony of the 1980 Winter Olympics in Lake Placid.

 Lake Placid was founded in the early 19th century to develop an iron ore mining operation.
 By 1840, the population of "North Elba" (four miles southeast of the present village, near where the road to the Adirondak Loj crosses the Ausable River), was six families.
 In 1845, the philanthropist Gerrit Smith arrived in North Elba and not only bought a great deal of land around the village but granted large tracts to former slaves.
 He reformed the land law and demonstrated his support of abolitionism.

 The abolitionist John Brown heard about Smith's reforms and left his anti-slavery activities in Kansas to buy 244 acre of land in North Elba.
 This parcel later became known as the "Freed Slave Utopian Experiment", Timbuctoo.
 Brown would become known for his raid on Harpers Ferry and his execution in 1859.
 Shortly before, John Brown asked to be buried on his farm, which remains preserved as the John Brown Farm State Historic Site.

 As leisure time increased in the late 19th century, Lake Placid was discovered as a resort by the wealthy, drawn to the fashionable Lake Placid Club.
 Melvil Dewey, who invented the Dewey Decimal System, designed what was then called "Placid Park Club" in 1895.
 This inspired the village to change its name to Lake Placid, an incorporated village in 1900.
 Dewey kept the club open through the winter in 1905, which aided the development of winter sports in the area.
 It often hosted national conventions.
 Nearby Saranac Lake had hosted an international winter sporting event as early as 1889 and was used year-round by patients seeking treatment for tuberculosis at sanatoria.
 The fresh, clean mountain air was considered good for them and was a common treatment for tuberculosis.